omerozy/1DRoots/README.md

 ## Secant Method

 Similar to Newton-Raphson but utilizes backward finite divided difference for the objective function derivative instead of using the derivative function given as input

+## Inverse Quadratic Interpolation

+Similar to secant method but uses quadratic function with three initial guesses for new root estimation